Skip to content

 Ceedling provides robust command line help for application commands.
 Execute ceedling help for a summary view of all application commands.
 Execute ceedling help <command> for detailed help.

-NOTE: Because the built-in command line help is thorough, we will only briefly list and explain the available application commands.
+Because the built-in command line help is thorough, the following sections do not provide exhaustive details.

 Runs the default build tasks.
 Unless set in the project file, Ceedling uses a default task of test:all.
 To override this behavior, set your own default tasks in the project file (see later section).